- Personal Health Information & Self-Help»

-When people are trying to accomplish goals or improve their own life, many find that they are running into self-limiting and self-defeating barriers that stop them from achieving positive change.
-Personal barriers are issues which originate from inside us all.
-These personal barriers are not always visible because they are embedded deep within the subconscious.
-In fact a lot of us are not always consciously aware of self-limiting and self-defeating barriers.
-So people are asking themselves "why am I not achieving what I want?", "why am I stuck?" or “what is holding me back?”
+When some people try to accomplish goals or improve their own lives through goals, many find that they are running into self-limiting and self-defeating thought or emotional barriers.
+These barriers stop them from achieving positive change.
+Personal barriers are issues which originate from within.
+These personal barriers are not always conscious because they are embedded deep within the subconscious mind.
+In fact, the majority of people are consciously unaware of self-limiting and self-defeating barriers they possess.
+So they are constantly asking themselves "why am I not achieving what I want?", "why am I stuck?" or “what is holding me back?”

-Here are some questions you might want to answer if you think you are stuck and under performing in your attempt to make the positive change you desire:
+Here are some questions you might want to answer if you think you are stuck or underperforming in your attempt to make the positive change you desire:

-4th Have I create the same barriers and resistance in my past attempts?
+4th - Am I facing the same barriers and resistance I have in my past?

 Subconsciously we tend to set too many goals which produces barriers to success.